Bribery Can Get Harder in Structured Multiwinner Approval Election: Swapping Approvals

-For the other direction, let us assume that there is a sequence of approval moves that costs at most $2n$ units of budget and ensures that $p$ is a winner.
-Since all the moves of approvals from and to $p$ have cost $+\infty$, this means that every candidate ends up with at most $P$ points.
-Thus each universe candidate moves one of his or her approvals to the set candidate $S''_t$ that corresponds to a set that contains this universe candidate (other moves of approvals from the universe candidates are too expensive), and each set candidate $S''_t$ loses at least $3n+2$ points.
+For the other direction, let us assume that there is a sequence of approval moves that costs at most $n$ and ensures that $p$ is a winner.
+Since all the moves of approvals from and to $p$ have cost $+\infty$, this means that every candidate ends up with at most $4n$ points.
+Thus $d$ loses at least $3n$ approvals.
+No matter what swaps we do, for each $i \in [3n]$ each of $s_i$, $s'_i$ and $s''_i$ ends up with at most $3n+1$ approvals so we do not need to count their scores carefully (but we do need to take the VI condition into account for these candidates).